mjswensen/mjswensen.com/blog/_posts/2016-06-30-github-pages-vs-gitlab-pages.md

 title: GitHub Pages vs. GitLab Pages
 date: 2016-06-30 21:59
 layout: post
+excerpt: I've been a longtime fan of GitHub Pages.
+It is a wonderful option for hosting many types of sites.
+However, recent movements toward a more secure web and GitHub's lack of support for HTTPS on GitHub Pages with a custom domain prompted me to start looking at other options, including GitLab Pages.
 ---

 I've been a longtime fan of [GitHub Pages](https://pages.github.com/).
 It is a wonderful option for hosting many types of sites.
 However, recent movements toward a more secure web and [GitHub's lack of support for HTTPS on GitHub Pages with a custom domain](https://github.com/isaacs/github/issues/156) prompted me to start looking at other options, including [GitLab Pages](https://pages.gitlab.io/).